nickdgardner/notebooks/README.md

-A repository for making publically available the code and data used in my dissertation research.
+A repository for publishing the code and data used in my dissertation research.

-More notebooks to come.